 Varsity Assistant Coach

-Coach Chilian grew up in Valparaiso, Indiana where he played varsity basketball and ran track and cross country.
+Coach Chilian grew up in Valparaiso, Indiana where he participated in varsity basketball, track, and cross country.
 Graduating in 1985, he attended the United States Military Academy in West Point NY, graduating with a BA in Physics and a commission as an officer in the US Army.
 He spent most of his 5 year military commitment in the 2nd Ranger Battalion, and then another 23 years in various corporate leadership roles.
 Today, Coach Chilian works a portfolio of leadership consulting engagements and entrepreneurships.
-For the past 12 years, Erik has coached Camas Select teams of all ages, assisted with the freshman team, and is now in his second year assisting the varsity program.
+For the past 13 years, Erik has coached Camas Select teams of all ages, assisted with the freshman team, and is now in his second year assisting the varsity program.
 One of Coach Chilian's greatest passions is to use the game of basketball to coach young men in the pursuit of life, fulfilling commitments to others, and creating character and talent by practicing valuable habits.
 Above all, the habit of pursuing excellence.
-He lives with his wife of 29 years, Shannon, and his son Matthew, a junior at CHS.
-His other sons are Zachary, a junior at the University of Washington, and Nathan, an Infantry Officer in the United States Army.
+He lives with his wife of 30 years, Shannon, and his son Matthew, a senior at CHS.
+His other sons are Zachary, a senior at the University of Washington, and Nathan, an Infantry Officer in the United States Army.

 Varsity Assistant Coach